ThalesGroup/identity-management-framework/README.md

 ## Contributing

-If you are interested in contributing to the STA IdM connector project, start by reading the [Contributing guide](/CONTRIBUTING.md).
+If you are interested in contributing to the Identity Management Framework project, start by reading the [Contributing guide](/CONTRIBUTING.md).

 ## License